Are you looking for a travelogue and guide to Wari Chora and places under South Garo Hills Tourism? If Yes, you are in the right place.

 How long is the trek to Wari Chora?

-There are new homestay’s coming up in villages like Emangre and Baghmara Town.
-We stayed at Government Tourist Office in Baghmara as arranged by our organizer Baghmara Campers.
+We stayed at the Government Tourist Office in Baghmara as arranged by our organizer Baghmara Campers.

 2. Dombe Wari